kanton-basel-stadt/designsystem/README.md

 Please keep in mind that any additional CSS should be kept within `@layer components {  /* ... */ }`, so Tailwind knows what to do with it.

+If you want to simply use Tailwind as is with no additional CSS, you can do so by applying the desired classes to your HTML elements.
+For that, please consult the official [Tailwind documentation](https://tailwindcss.com/docs/installation), Storybook and the Tailwind config of this repository.